viswa-coder/DigitalClock/README.md

 - `BUZZER` (Pin 3) - The pin to enable the speaker.

 ## Code Overview
-The Arduino code (`digital_clock.ino`) contains the logic for displaying the time on the 7-segment display.
+The Arduino code (`clock.ino`) contains the logic for displaying the time on the 7-segment display.
 The clock uses a 24-hour format and includes a buzzer for certain conditions.

 ## Usage
 1. Connect the Arduino Uno R3 to the 7-segment display and buzzer according to the specified pin configuration.
-2. Upload the `digital_clock.ino` code to the Arduino board.
+2. Upload the `clock.ino` code to the Arduino board.
 3. Power on the system.

 ## Code Explanation